JTCaldeira/JTCaldeira.github.io/_learning/prerequisites/3-sum-of-squares.md

 While that would solve the problem above, the absolute value is not continuously differentiable, which is a useful property for optimization techniques such as gradient descent (more on that later).

-In practice, we square the residuals (or errors) since, among other reasons<sup>*\**</sup>, the squared difference is continuously differentiable; hence the name "sum of squared residuals", or "sum of squared errors", or simply "sum of squares".
+In practice, we square the residuals (or errors) since, among other reasons<sup>*\**</sup>, the squared difference is continuously differentiable; hence the name "sum of squared residuals", "sum of squared errors", or simply "sum of squares".

-### Sum of squares
+### Sum of Squares

 Now that we have solved the problem above, we can calculate the sum of squared errors: